 It’s the first Friday of the year and I’m still officially on the healthy food train!
 That’s a total win in my book.
 I didn’t set any specific health resolutions this year, but I am trying to cut back on the amount of added sugar and refined flour I eat throughout the work week.

 So instead of eating some chocolate after lunch, I grab an apple or a plain Greek yogurt that I top with some fruit.
-And except for the croutons, I’ve been trying to stick with 100% whole wheat carbs like beans, quinoa, brown rice, etc…
+And except for the croutons, I’ve been trying to stick with 100% whole grain carbs like beans, quinoa, brown rice, etc…

 The first day was probably the hardest because I really wanted some sugar after dinner.
 I felt like I could have eaten ALL the sweets I had in my cupboard, but thankfully I grabbed a spoonful of almond butter and was surprisingly satisfied.